-Bank has articulated comprehensive guidelines for managing credit risk as a part of Credit Risk Policy and related policies framework, Bank Risk Policy, Country Risk Policy, Loan Review Policy, Policy on Collateral Management, Sector/Industry risk assessment framework, Policy on Exposure to Real Estate Sector, Policy on Unhedged Foreign Currency Exposures and Recovery Policy.
+Bank has articulated comprehensive guidelines for managing credit risk as a part of Credit Risk Policy and related policies framework, Bank Risk Policy, Country Risk Policy, Policy on Collateral Management, Policy for Sector Review and Additional Provisions for Stressed Sector Assets, Policy on Exposure to Real Estate Sector, Policy on Unhedged Foreign Currency Exposures and NPA Management and Recovery Policy.
 Credit risk management systems used at the Bank have been implemented in accordance with these guidelines and best market practices.
 Credit risk management process focuses on both specific transactions and on groups of specific exposures as portfolios.